DeepanshuSagore/EventsHub/README.md

 When deploying the frontend (for example on Vercel) and backend (for example on Render):

 - Set the `VITE_API_BASE_URL` project variable on the frontend host to the fully-qualified backend URL, e.g. `https://eventshub-31is.onrender.com`.
-- Ensure the backend `ALLOWED_ORIGINS` environment variable includes your frontend origin (e.g. `https://events-hub.vercel.app`).
+- Ensure the backend `ALLOWED_ORIGINS` environment variable includes your frontend origin and any local development URLs (e.g. `https://events-hub.vercel.app,http://localhost:5173`).
 - Redeploy both services after updating environment variables so the changes are baked into the build.

 ## Notes